reboiedo/ioai-spain/src/content/rounds/en/round-2.md

 date: "Starts December 01, 2025"
 introSentence: "Higher difficulty while maintaining accessibility.
 Focus on problem-solving, reasoning and applied AI understanding."
 phase: "basic"
-qualification: "50%+ in both rounds for certificate • 80%+ to advance to Preparatory Cycle"
 ---

 ## What to Expect